 Shanna was missing a media kit and once she started pitching companies with one, she secured over five brand partnerships within a month!
 Her media kit made her appear more professional and gave brands a detailed look into her stats and audience.

 Here is the tough part – trying to figure out how much to charge for an Instagram post.

-You can use this handy calculator to help determine how much you can earn from each Instagram post!
+First, you can use this handy Instagram account worth calculator to help determine how much you can earn from each Instagram post.

 This is definitely just a ball-park estimate and to determine how much you should get paid to post on Instagram, you should take other things into consideration such as: